 So, in this testing, it is checked whether the configured software is performing normally in collaboration with the configuration software.

-Below image will be the idea clear about what are the different software entities connected to the software.
+The below image will be the idea clear about what are the different software entities connected to the software.

 What to be assured in software configuration testing?

 There are many things that are to be assured in software configuration testing.
 This can be better explained with the help of an example: